Auslander regular algebras and Coxeter matrices: Grade bijection

 \section{Grade bijection}

-We give a new characterisation of Auslander-Gorenstein algebras.
-First, we need two lemmas. \begin{lemma} Let~$A$ be a finite dimensional algebra with a simple $A$-module $S$. \begin{enumerate} \item Let $M$ be an $A$-module with minimal projective resolution
+We give a new characterisation of Auslander--Gorenstein algebras.
+First, we need two lemmas. \begin{lemma} Let~$A$ be a finite-dimensional algebra with a simple $A$-module $S$. \begin{enumerate} \item Let $M$ be an $A$-module with minimal projective resolution

 For $l \geq 0$, $\Ext_A^l(M,S) \neq 0$ if and only if there is a surjection $P_l \rightarrow S$. \item Dually, let

 be a minimal injective coresolution of~$M$.
 For $l \geq 0$, $\Ext_A^l(S,M) \neq 0$ if and only if there is an injection $S \rightarrow I_l$. \end{enumerate} \end{lemma}